-What does it mean to have faith?
+What does it mean to “have faith”?
 Is having faith similar to having a dog?
-In other words, is faith simply something Christians possess or is it something more alive and active than that?
+Is it a possession?
+Action?
+Both?

-Before you answer that question, though, I actually think a helpful thing to consider at the foundation of it relates to the difference between having faith in God and having knowledge of God.
+Before you answer that question, I think a helpful, foundational thing to consider is the relationship between having faith in God and having knowledge of God.

 1. What does it mean to have knowledge of God?

-Here are three verses that speak about the effect and potential of having knowledge about God.
-Each verse adds its own key component.
+Here are three verses, each adding their own key component, which speak about the effect and potential of having knowledge about God.
 These examples exclude the type of knowledge that is gained through general revelation (Rom.
-1:19-21); in a more narrow sense, these examples refer to knowledge in a believer’s life through divine revelation.
+1:19-21).
+In a more narrow sense, these examples refer to knowledge in a believer’s life through divine revelation.

 Knowledge Makes Possible A Godly Life

 “His divine power has granted to us all things that pertain to life and godliness, through the knowledge of him who called us to his own glory and excellence, by which he has granted to us his precious and very great promises, so that through them you may become partakers of the divine nature, having escaped from the corruption that is in the world because of sinful desire.”
 (2 Peter 1:3-4)

 Peter is saying that there’s something in this “knowledge of him” through which we receive “all things” needed for a godly life—and, specifically, it’s through knowledge of his promises that we partake of the “divine nature,” which enables us to escape the corruption of the world.
 This passage opens the door to what a knowledge of God and his promises makes possible—a godly life.

 “Be steadfast, immovable, always abounding in the work of the Lord, knowing that in the Lord your labor is not in vain.”
 (1 Corinthians 15:58)